-Further information can be obtained from BRE/EA publications 'Control of Dust from Construction and Demolition Activities'4 and Pollution Control Guide Parts 1-55 provide good practice guidelines on construction related pollution.
+• Further information can be obtained from BRE/EA publications 'Control of Dust from Construction and Demolition Activities' and Pollution Control Guide Parts 1-5 provide good practice guidelines on construction related pollution.

 e.
 Adopt best practice policies in respect of water (gr the site ound ar nd surface) pollution occurring on Compliance requirement Tick Evidence/Reference The site will/did adopt best practice procedures in relation to minimising impact, as outlined in the following documents.
 PPG 1 - General guide to the prevention of pollution.
 Environment Agency PPG 5 - Works in, near or liable to affect watercourses.
 Environment Agency PPG 6 - Working at demolition and construction sites.
 Environment Agency This information will be/was disseminated to site operatives. f.
 A main contractor with an environmental materials policy Compliance requirement Tick Evidence/Reference The main contractor operates an environmental materials policy, used for sourcing of construction materials to be utilised on site.
-The policy should cover/promote the following: Use of local materials (where possible) Use of responsibly sourced materials Re use of materials Use of materials with a high recycled content Waste minimisation and recycling Use of non-toxic materials & refrigerants with a low global warming potential Use of durable materials Post construction: indicative examples have been provided to demonstrate the policy in action. g.
-A main contractor that operates an Environmental Manage ement Svstem Compliance requirement Tick Evidence/Reference The main contractor operates an Environmental Management System covering their main operations.
+The policy should cover/promote the following: Use of local materials (where possible) Use of responsibly sourced materials Re use of materials Use of materials with a high recycled content Waste minimisation and recycling Use of non-toxic materials &amp; refrigerants with a low global warming potential Use of materials with a low embodied impact Use of durable materials provided to demonstrate the policy in action. g.
+A main contractor that operates an Environmental Manage ement System Compliance requirement Tick Evidence/Reference The main contractor operates an Environmental Management System covering their main operations.
 The EMS must be either: Third party certified, to ISO14001/EMAS or equivalent standard.
 OR The structure of the EMS is in compliance with British Standard 8555 2003 and has reached phase four of the implementation stage, 'implementation and operation of the environmental management system', and completed phase audits one to four, as defined in BS8555.

-Compliance requirement Tick Evidence/Reference 0% of timber used during construction, including ormwork, site hoardings and other temporary site mber used for the purpose of facilitating construction, v ill be/was procured from sustainably managed ources, independently certified by one of the top two evels as set out in the Responsible Sourcing of Materials Issues (BREEAM issue Mat 5) in the Materials section of this document. dditionally 100% of all site timber will be/was legally burced.
+Compliance requirement Tick Evidence/Reference 80% of timber used during construction, including formwork, site hoardings and other temporary site timber used for the purpose of facilitating construction, will be/was procured from sustainably managed sources, independently certified by one of the top two levels as set out in the Responsible Sourcing of Materials Issues (BREEAM issue Mat 5) in the Materials section of this document.
+Additionally 100% of all site timber will be/was legally sourced.

-- Re-used timber from off site can be counted as equivalent but re-usable formwork only complies if it meets the above criteria. - This credit can be awarded where all the timber used is reclaimed timber.
+- meets the above criteria. - This credit can be awarded where all the timber used is reclaimed timber. •